 Industrial Growth Allowances

 (1) This rule establishes industrial growth allowances for sources identified in OAR 340-242-0400.
-The amount of each growth allowance is defined in the State Implementation Plan and is on file with the Department.
+The amount of each growth allowance is defined in the SIP and is on file with DEQ.

 (2) The owner or operator of a proposed new major source or major modification emitting VOCs, NOx, or CO may obtain a portion of the respective growth allowance pursuant to OAR 340-242-0440.

-(3) If no emissions remain in the respective growth allowance, the owner or operator of the proposed major source or major modification shall provide offsets for CO emissions at a 1 to 1 ratio, and for VOC and NOx emissions at a 1.1 to 1 ratio (i.e., demonstrate a 10% new reduction).
+(3) If no emissions remain in the respective growth allowance, the owner or operator of the proposed major source or major modification must provide offsets as required by the application sections of OAR 340 division 224.

-NOTE: These rules are included in the State of Oregon Clean Air Act Implementation Plan as adopted by the Environmental Quality Commission under OAR 340-200-0040.
+NOTE: These rules are included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.

 [Publications: Publications referenced are available from the agency.]